What exactly is an en dash, and when do you use it in your writing?

 Example: The professor assigned pages 118–130 as our required reading over the winter holiday.

-It can also be used for date spans.
+It can also be used to represent date spans.
 Just remember not to use “from” or “between” with the en dash date span.

 Incorrect: The Golden Age of Piracy was from 1650–1730.